 When great men make a path for others to follow, it is a lasting path.
 One of those great men was Martin Luther King, Jr. His speech, "I Have A Dream" was a great speech.
 It inspired millions and is still inspiring millions.
 It was and is a powerful dream-maker.
 When we look at how Mr. King led people, we see that he had a real impact on people's lives and that he was a man of character, courage, conviction and leadership by example.
 His legacy is that, because of his life, others will be and are better off.
 He taught us and continues to teach us to judge a man, "not by the color of their skin, but by the content of their character."

 When I think of those "African-American" men who have been great leaders, I do not think of B. Hussein O. (although as the first of his race to be elected POTUS, shouldn't that be the first person who comes to mind?).
-I think of Dr. Martin Luther King, Jr., Dr. Thomas Sowell, Clarence Thomas (first "African-American U.S. Supreme Court Justice), Bill Cosby (a great man, indeed), and others like them who, after their tenures are up in their current or former positions, their legacies will lead to more "African-American" men and women being able to pursue their dreams and have their futures be brighter because of those who came before them.
+I think of Dr. Martin Luther King, Jr., Dr. Thomas Sowell, Clarence Thomas (first "African-American U.S. Supreme Court Justice), Bill Cosby (NOTE: before the sex scandal was known about), and others like them who, after their tenures are up in their current or former positions, their legacies will lead to more "African-American" men and women being able to pursue their dreams and have their futures be brighter because of those who came before them.
 The men listed in this paragraph have done something legitimate and worthwhile that will have a positive impact on the lives of current and future people of "African-American" descent.
 A positive impact, not a negative impact; that's the standard.

 I judge B. Hussein O. not by the color of his skin, but by the content of his character.
 He does not care about those who come after as long as he gets his.
 He does not meet the standard of leaving the world a better place (how can a financially devastated America be part of a better world?).
 He does not meet the standard of leaving a goal for others to attain except and unless they aspire to defraud the American electoral system as B. Hussein O. did with Acorn.